NVIDIA/cuda-checkpoint/README.md

 ```

 ## Functionality
-As of display driver version 550, checkpoint and restore functionality is still being actively developed.
+As of display driver version 570, checkpoint and restore functionality is still being actively developed.
 In particular, `cuda-checkpoint`:

 * is x64 only,
-* acts upon a single process, not a process tree,
 * does not support UVM or IPC memory,
 * does not support GPU migration,
 * waits for already-submitted CUDA work to finish before completing a checkpoint,